 This article will talk about that, with more focus put on the issues that are unique to shy women.
 This piece was a little different to write for me, since being a guy, I didn't have the benefit of being able to draw on my firsthand experiences to inform my points (though you'll still see me interjecting a male perspective in parts).
 Instead I had to rely on my observations and research on what shy women go through.

 Shy women face many of the same problems as shy men when it comes to dating

-Like with men, there's variation in how shy women can be towards the opposite sex and dating.
-There are lots of women who have good romantic lives, but who still consider themselves shy around guys at heart, and wish they weren't so inhibited at times.
-There are women who were pretty shy in high school and during the first year or two of college, and it delayed the start of their dating lives somewhat, but they got worked through the worst of it by their early twenties.
+Like with men, there's variation in how shy women can be toward the opposite sex and the idea of dating.
+There are lots of women who have good romantic lives, but who still consider themselves shy at heart around guys, and wish they weren't so inhibited.
+There are women who were pretty shy in high school and during the first year or two of college, and it delayed the start of their dating lives somewhat, but they worked through the worst of it by their early twenties.
 And then there are the women in their mid-twenties or later who are still very inexperienced (more on that later on).

-Here's a quick summary of the basic shyness issues women can deal with around guys.
-The more shy someone is, and the farther into life they struggle these problems, the more severe and challenging to overcome the symptoms likely are:
+Here's a quick summary of the basic shyness issues women can deal with when it comes to guys.
+The more shy someone is, and the further into life they struggle with these problems, the more severe and challenging-to-overcome the symptoms likely are:

 Feeling really nervous and inhibited around men they might be interested in

 And like with guys who are anxious about dating, the fear isn't something they can just easily 'get over'.
 They may be interested in a man, but feel too chicken to strike up a conversation with him.
 If he talks to her she may get totally flustered and tongue-tied, or be so anxious that she ends up babbling on when it's her turn to speak.